Last Updated: April 25th, 2026 by Dan Astriden.

 Realistic Timeframes and Reporting

 SEO is a long-term strategy where meaningful results typically take 3–6 months for early movement and 6–12 months for strong competitive rankings.
-Reporting frameworks usually include monthly performance updates covering keyword visibility, traffic trends, and technical SEO improvements.
+Reporting frameworks usually include monthly performance updates covering keyword visibility, traffic trends, and SEO improvements.

 When Should a Business Start Paying for SEO?